 Hiring a bicycle is a rewarding way to cover the islands, but it’s hard work on the hills and can be uncomfortably hot.
 However, it gives you countless opportunities to meet people on their home turf, and you get a taste of the real slow-paced Samoa.
-Bike rentals run about US$6/day.
+A bike rental will cost about $130.

-All sorts of rogues and castaways have washed up in Apia throughout history, and they have left their mark on the tiny capital, which has a run-down, seedy colonial charm.
-Much of town life takes place along the busy harbour-hugging Beach Road, and strolling along here is a slice of modern Samoan life.
+All sorts of rogues and castaways have washed up in Apia throughout history, and they have left their mark on the tiny island, which has a run-down, seedy colonial charm.
+Much of town life takes place along the busy harbor-hugging Beach Road, and strolling along here is a slice of modern Samoan life.

 - Palolo Deep Marine Reserve

-On the outskirts of Apia, the reserve is home to a huge host of marine creatures, and the warm waters make it a perfect snorkelling spot.
+On the outskirts of Apia, the reserve is home to a huge host of marine creatures, and the warm waters make it a perfect snorkeling spot.
 It’s a good idea to wear shoes in: it can be a long walk over razor-sharp rocks and corals to the best spots.
-You can rent snorkelling gear for US$4, if you have your own, entry is just US$.75.
+You can rent snorkeling gear for US$4, if you have your own, entry is just US$.75.